haugene/docker-transmission-openvpn/README.md

 ## Read this first

-The documentation for this image is hosed on GitHub pages:
+The documentation for this image is hosted on GitHub pages:

 https://haugene.github.io/docker-transmission-openvpn/

-If you can't find what you're looking for there, please have a look in the [discussions](https://github.com/haugene/docker-transmission-openvpn/discussions) as we're trying to that for general questions.
+If you can't find what you're looking for there, please have a look in the [discussions](https://github.com/haugene/docker-transmission-openvpn/discussions) as we're trying to use that for general questions.

 If you have found what you believe to be an issue or bug, create an issue and provide enough details for us to have a chance to reproduce it or undertand what's going on.